 1½ tbsp ground turmeric

 75g unsalted butter, chilled and diced

-1 very large (or 2 medium) ripe mangoes
+1 very large or 2 medium ripe mangoes, peeled and stoned

 You will also need: